relessawy/dm_lab_instructions/README.md

 Make sure you also deliver automated tests for your rules.

-# 2 Business Object Model
+# Lab 1 Business Object Model

 In this section you will learn